-- 1 In the Navigation pane, click Create Restore Job. - 2 On the Create Restore Job-Choose Saveset page, select Plug-in for Hyper-V from the Plugin Type list. - 3 To filter the items displayed in the saveset table further, use the Client, Date, and Job ID lists.

-The table displays the saveset name (Job Title and Saveset ID), creation date and time, and size.
-By default, the list is sorted alphabetically by saveset name.

-4 In the saveset table, select the applicable item.

-When you select a saveset, the following details are displayed in the Saveset Information area: Job ID, Job Title, server name, client name, plug-in name, saveset date and time, retirement setting, Archive or not, and saveset size.

-- IMPORTANT: If your restore job includes a Linux[®] VM; the Enable indexing for File Level Recovery option was selected during backup; the VM contains two files in the same directory that use the same name, differentiated only by capitalization; and you must restore both files, create and run two restore jobs.
+- 1 In the Navigation pane, click Create Restore Job. - 2 On the Create Restore Job-Choose Saveset page, select Plug-in for Hyper-V from the Plugin Type list. - 3 To filter the items displayed in the saveset table further, use the Client, Date, and Job ID lists. - The table displays the saveset name (job title and saveset ID), creation date and time, and size.
+By default, the list is sorted by creation date. - 4 In the saveset table, select the applicable item. - When you select a saveset, the following details are displayed in the Saveset Information area: Job ID, job title, server name, client name, plug-in name, saveset date and time, retirement setting, Incremental Backup or not, Archive or not, and saveset size. - i IMPORTANT: If your restore job includes a Linux VM, the Enable indexing for File Level Recovery option was selected during backup, the VM contains two files in the same directory that use the same name-differentiated only by capitalization-and you must restore both files, create and run two restore jobs.
 In one job, include all applicable files and one of the files with the same name.
 In the other job, include only the other file that uses the same name, and specify a different location for the restore.
-Because Windows is not case-sensitive, it does not recognize the distinction between the two files; this workaround prevents the restore from completing with warnings and ensures that both versions of the file are recovered. - 5 Click Next. - 6 On the Create Selection Set page, expand the Volumes node to display the indexed partitions, directories, and files contained within, and then select one or more indexed items for the restore. - IMPORTANT: Select only the applicable folders or files, or both, located under the Volumes node.
+Because Windows is not case-sensitive, it does not recognize the distinction between the two files; this workaround prevents the restore from completing with warnings and ensures that both versions of the file are recovered. - 5 Click Next. - 6 On the Create Selection Set page, expand the Volumes node to display the indexed partitions, directories, and files contained within, and then select one or more indexed items for the restore. - i IMPORTANT: Select only the applicable folders or files, or both, located under the Volumes node.
 Do not select the VM node itself.